-We are a small family of three, me Emily 36, Sam 36, and recently arrived Connie, in her second year.
-Four years ago we brought one of the abandoned "casais de Folgosinho", featured in the documentary "Ainda Ha Pastores".
+We are a small family of three, me Emily 38, Sam 38, Connie has 3 years and our baby Bill is one.
+Six years ago we brought one of the abandoned "casais de Folgosinho", featured in the documentary "Ainda Ha Pastores".
 We feel a strong responsibility to bring this place back to life and to show it the respect it deserves.

 Me (Emily) and Sam spent 3 years travelling and volunteering here in Portugal before moving here.
 During our travels we have learnt a bit about permaculture principles, wild food and organic farming.
 In our previous lives, Sam was a sheet metal worker.
 We want to use all our previous experience to work towards a sustainable future for us and this beautiful place we are blessed to be living.

-This is a very special time for us as we are just starting to have a impact here (our forth year), although people have lived here for over 300 years.
+This is a very special time for us as we are just starting to have a impact here, although people have lived here for over 300 years.
 We would want them to be able to see that we are caring for this place as they did.
 We welcome anyone willing to share their time and knowledge with us here, to create something beautiful.

 DIY and building projects